MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 `[HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"DehydrateSyncedTeamSites"="dword:00000001"`

 For info about querying and setting file and folder states, see [Query and set Files On-Demand states](files-on-demand-mac.md).

+### Disable silently sign in users to the OneDrive sync app with an existing credential that is made available to Microsoft applications
+<a name="DisableAutoConfig"> </a>

+This setting determines whether or not the Sync client can automatically sign in.

+If you enable this setting and enter a value of 1 in the **Disabled Account Types** box, it prevents Sync from automatically signing with an existing Microsoft Azure Active Directory (Azure AD) credential that is made available to Microsoft applications.

+If you enable this setting and enter a value of 0 in the **Disabled Account Types** box, Sync will automatically sign in.

+If you disable or do not configure this setting, Sync will automatically sign in.

+Enabling this policy sets the following registry key value to 1:

+`[HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"DisableAutoConfig"="dword:00000001"`

 ### Enable automatic upload bandwidth management for OneDrive
 <a name="EnableAutomaticUploadBandwidthManagement"> </a>